Graphics1Programming/LanguageImplementation/readme.txt

 print(2 + 2)

 produce the output 4.
 This flexibility allows users to write print statements in either style.

+Additional Notes on List Support and Control Flows

+- Lists are created using square brackets with comma-separated values, e.g., lst = [1, 2, 3].
+- List manipulation is supported through method calls only, e.g., lst.append(4).
+The parser does not support function-style calls like append(lst, 4).
+- To remove an item from a list, use the remove keyword instead of pop.
+- Attempts to add for loops with colon syntax and list support faced parsing challenges due to increased language complexity.
+The language currently supports nested if-else and while loops with break and continue as required by the project.
+Development is ongoing, and adding features naturally makes design more complex.

 Example Programs